picocomputer/picocomputer.github.io/_sources/api.rst.txt

 $0B lseek
 ---------

-.. c:function:: long lseek64(unsigned long long offset, int fildes)
+.. c:function:: long lseek64(long long offset, char whence, int fildes)
-.. c:function:: long lseek32(unsigned long offset, int fildes)
+.. c:function:: long lseek32(long offset, char whence, int fildes)
-.. c:function:: long lseek16(unsigned offset, int fildes)
+.. c:function:: long lseek16(int offset, char whence, int fildes)

    Move the read/write pointer.
-This can also expand the file.
 The 64 bit variant is only available on C compilers that support 64 bit.
 Only the 64 bit variant is actually implemented in the kernel becuase you can short stack the offset to any size you want.
-The variants are to keep C from promoting integers.
+The shorter variants are to keep C from promoting integers.

-   :param offset: Position to move to in file.
+   :param offset: How far you wish to seek.
+   :param whence: From whence you wish to seek.
    :param fildes: File descriptor from open().
    :returns: Read/write position. -1 on error.
 If this value would be too large for a long, the returned value will be 0x7FFFFFFF.
    :a regs: fildes
    :errno: FR_DISK_ERR, FR_INT_ERR, FR_INVALID_OBJECT, FR_TIMEOUT
+   :whence:
+      | SEEK_SET
+      |    The start of the file (0) plus offset bytes.
+      | SEEK_CUR
+      |    The current location plus offset bytes.
+      | SEEK_END
+      |    The size of the file plus offset bytes.

 $10 vreg